Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 Please be aware that the race route follows trails, paths and fields that will be shared by other members of the public and livestock.
 It is very important to be polite, courteous, and kind at all times.
 Just because you are in a race does not give you priority over them.
 Please be cautious when running through fields with livestock.
 Please approach and pass them slowly and cautiously.

-There will be an experienced team of race medics available to runners before, during and after the event including first aid teams, response cars and ambulances.
-There is the possibility due to some locations on the course that the medical team might take some time to reach you.
+There will be an experienced team of Race Medics available to runners before, during and after the event including First Aid teams, Response Vehicles and Ambulances.
+There is the possibility due to some locations on the course that the Medical Team might take some time to reach you.
 In this situation you should call 999.

 Please do not get in touch asking when they will be ready immediately after the event.
 This has nothing to do with us and the photos will be ready once the photographer has had time to process them all.
 As soon as they are ready they will be made available on the website and sent out via email.